 Behavior Counselor II

-Amy Sponseller, Accountant
+Amy Sponseller, Accounting Associate

 In 2006 Double ARC became the Ohio affiliate of NOFAS, the National Organization on Fetal Alcohol Syndrome.
 This positions Double ARC as part of the national efforts to bring awareness about the dangers of drinking alcohol during pregnancy to the national level and to seek services and funding that will benefit those affected and their families.
 This website is made possible through a grant from NOFAS.